 I began taking classes from all different teachers, conferences and workshops from Omega, Kripalu and NYC searching for a way to deepen and grow my practice.
 It wasn’t until I began going to Dharma Yoga Syracuse with Saraswati that I felt… home.
 It was a Dharma II class (and it kicked my butt!!)
 But more importantly I felt that Saraswati was the “real deal” and that this was a true spiritual community.
 Traveling from Skaneateles, 3 to 4 times a week was such a gift to have this so close to home.
 Saraswati and her devotion to Sri Dharma made me fall in love even before I had met him.
 It took over a year to finally be able to go to NYC to meet and experience Sri Dharma’s Holy Satsang Labor Day 2011.
 Before this event began, I almost ran straight into Sri Dharma.
 Frozen like a deer in headlights, I looked back at Saraswati who knew how much this meant to me, and I saw pure love.
 My teacher, her teacher and me.
 This lasted just seconds but it changed my life like an electrical charge.
 Home.

-In May 2016, I will have completed my 800hr ryt “Life of a Yogi” teacher training with Sri Dharma.
-I continue to teach yoga and essential oils at Mirbeau Inn & Spa and the Skaneateles Y.
+In May 2016, I completed my 800hr RYT “Life of a Yogi” teacher training with Sri Dharma.

 A friend brought me to Dharma Yoga Syracuse in 2008.
 It smelled lovely and everyone was so pleasant...almost too happy is what I thought.
 "Those smiles have to be a facade; who is that happy?"